-Even when you have enough proficiency with web servers and their management methods, it can be a cumbersome task to migrate WordPress site of yours to a new web host.
+Even when you have enough proficiency with web servers and their management methods, it can be a cumbersome task to migrate a WordPress site of yours to a new web host.
 It is so because some web hosts want you to follow one big set of steps, which can be messy at times too.
 That’s why webmasters and bloggers, especially newbies, are quite a lot afraid when it comes to migrating a website satisfactorily and making the WordPress site work on your new never as nothing has changed.
 The thing is quite easy, however, if we take the case of WP Engine.

 To keep it simple, however, you need to use the simplest method available there.
 Very surprisingly, the simplest method is also the most effective method as well.
-In this post, we have a systematic tutorial to help you migrate WordPress site from your previous host to WP Engine.
-And, it’s the best way to enjoy the ultra-performance, reliability and that power of reliability that WP Engine gives you.
+In this post, we have a systematic tutorial to help you migrate a WordPress site from your previous host to WP Engine.
+And, it’s the best way to enjoy the ultra-performance, reliability, and that power of reliability that WP Engine gives you.

 Before We Begin